“The greatest of all mistakes is to do nothing because you can only do a little. Do what you can.”

 – Liz Smith

-Carol Jenkins, the legendary television journalists and women’s rights advocate, introduced Liz Smith to Literacy Partners in the mid-1980s.
+Carol Jenkins, the legendary television journalist and women’s rights advocate, introduced Liz Smith to Literacy Partners in the mid-1980s.
 Carol had produced a multi-part news report on the crisis of adult literacy and had joined the Board of Literacy Partners.
-Liz astonished at what she learned in Carol’s report.
-Years later, Liz remembered her first visits to the program: “I was so impressed by what these few people were trying to do – A young man got up at the end, and he looked like a Madison Avenue Harvard Yale graduate and he said I can’t read – and I have a wonderful job and I make my wife read to me at night all of my papers and things – and I thought Holy Cow – we could teach this guy to read.”
+Liz was astonished at what she learned in Carol’s report.
+Years later, Liz remembered her first visits to the program: “I was so impressed by what these few people were trying to do – A young man got up at the end, and he looked like a Madison Avenue Harvard Yale graduate and he said I can’t read – and I have a wonderful job and I make my wife read to me at night all of my papers and things – and I thought holy cow – we could teach this guy to read.”
 Thus began a lifelong personal commitment to help New Yorkers through the power of literacy education.

-Liz had a career spanning close to 70 years – working for nine New York newspapers and numerous magazines, including the New York Post, New York Daily News, Newsday, Ladies Home Journal, Vogue, Sports Illustrated, Cosmopolitan and Variety.
+Liz had a career spanning close to 70 years – working for nine New York newspapers and numerous magazines, including the New York Post, New York Daily News, Newsday, Ladies Home Journal, Vogue, Sports Illustrated, Cosmopolitan, and Variety.
 Her column was syndicated into dozens of newspapers across the country.
 Liz was also widely read online at The New York Social Diary and Huffington Post, among others.
 She also had an 11-year stint doing celebrity commentary on WNBC’s “Live at Five,” winning an Emmy in 1985, and was the undeniable star of Fox 5’s “Good Day New York.”

 Liz was loved by many – sassy with a great sense of humor, a keen insight into the human condition, and a real knack for making friends with interesting people.
 She also had an inspiring and humbling compassion for those less fortunate.
-Knowing right from wrong deep in her bones, she was never afraid to speak her mind but always kind, fair and judicious.
+Knowing right from wrong deep in her bones, she was never afraid to speak her mind but was always kind, fair, and judicious.
 She found the good in other people.
-And through her words, but more importantly, her actions, she has made the world a better place – and New York City a better City – particularly for those less fortunate.
-She dedicated herself to the cause of literacy like no one else and it is impossible to overstate the profound impact she has had on many thousands of families across the City.
+And through her words, but more importantly, her actions, she has made the world a better place – and New York City a better city – particularly for those less fortunate.
+She dedicated herself to the cause of literacy like no one else and it is impossible to overstate the profound impact she has had on thousands of families across the City.

 More than 20 years ago, Liz established the Liz Smith Fund at Literacy Partners to encourage others to join her in giving the gift of reading to their fellow New Yorkers.
 Over the years, several thousand concerned citizens have contributed.
 The Fund is accepting donations in her honor and will be used to carry her legacy forward by continuing to give low-income and immigrant families access to the basic literacy education they need to succeed in today’s world.

 More than anyone else, Liz made Literacy Partners what it is today.
 But, she never did it alone.
 A few years into her work with Literacy Partners, Liz recruited her dear friends, Parker Ladd and Arnold Scaasi.
-Together the three of them, changed the course of history for tens of thousands of families.
+Together the three of them changed the course of history for tens of thousands of families.